 Only you know your own child's ability to follow directions and handle the equipment necessary to do laundry.
 I started doing laundry for the whole family around the age of ten.
 I made some mistakes including tossing my mother's wool sweater into a washer load.
 It shrank very small and I learned a very hard lesson!

 Getting your teen and his or her dirty clothes to the laundry room may be the trickiest step in how to teach your teens to do laundry.
-Use bribery, threats of impending nakedness or whatever works for you to get your teens and their laundry into the laundry room.
 You'll probably endure some eye-rolling, pouting and complaints, but you'll be teaching an essential skill that they'll use in college and for the rest of their lives.